-Canadian Natural Resources (NYSE:CNQ) was downgraded from Peer Perform to Underperform at Wolfe Research today.
-The stock closed yesterday at $33.91 on volume of 4.9 million shares, below average daily volume of 5.1 million.
+Canadian Natural Resources (NYSE:CNQ) was downgraded from Overweight to Neutral at JP Morgan today.
+The stock closed yesterday at $19.34 on volume of 6.7 million shares, above average daily volume of 4.7 million.

 Canadian Natural Resources Ltd. acquires, explores for, develops, and produces natural gas, crude oil, and related products.
 The Company operates in the Canadian provinces of Alberta, northeastern British Columbia and Saskatchewan.
 Canadian Natural also operates in areas which have access for exploration activities and where pipeline systems already exist.

 SmarTrend is tracking the current trend status for Canadian Natural Resources and will alert subscribers who have CNQ in their portfolio or watchlist when shares have changed trend direction.